-The solid blue line in Exhibit 7 plots our 10-year return forecast for stocks (S&P 500) from 1960 through 2013, utilizing the above dividend discount model applied retroactively.
+The solid blue line in Exhibit 7 plots our 10-year return forecast for stocks (S&P 500) from 1960 through 2014.
 The dashed red line plots actual 10-year subsequent returns.
 For example, the first data points are for January 1, 1960.
 The forecasted S&P 500 10-year return using data from January 1, 1960 would be 8.25% and the actual return for the subsequent 1960-1969 period was 8.19%.
-The final two data points correspond to a forecasted return of 7.13% at January 1, 2014, the last date for which there is a 10-year subsequent return history, and an actual return of 11.21% for the 2014 to 2023 period.
-The correlation between forecasted and actual return is 0.65 (R-squared of 42%) for the entire period, which we believe demonstrates that our forecasting methodology for stocks is powerful for asset allocation studies whose purpose is setting long-term policy.
+The final two data points correspond to a forecasted return of 7.05% at January 1, 2015, the last date for which there is a 10-year subsequent return history, and an actual return of 13.10% for the 2014 to 2024 period.
+The correlation between forecasted and actual return is 0.62 (R-squared of 38%) for the entire period, which we believe demonstrates that our forecasting methodology for stocks is powerful for asset allocation studies whose purpose is setting long-term policy.

 Exhibit 7 shows three periods where Cliffwater's forecasting approach materially overstated or understated subsequent returns.
-Return forecasts using data from the mid and late 1960s exceeded subsequent returns.
+Return forecasts using data from the mid- and late-1960s exceeded subsequent returns.
 This was caused by the severe 1973-74 bear market when price-earnings ratios dropped to 7.0.
 The opposite occurred in the late 1980s and early 1990s when a technology bubble in the late 1990s caused stock prices to skyrocket.
 Our stock return forecast was again too high using data for the 10-year period ending 2010 due to market drawdowns in 2000-02 and 2008.
 Cliffwater return forecasts are less likely to be accurate during periods when changes in investor sentiment produce wide swings in price-earnings multiples, which a dividend discount model does not capture.
 That has been true over the most recent 10-year period.

-Exhibit 8 shows S&P 500 price-earnings multiples over the last 71 years.
-Over that period, they average 17.7 but have been subject to significant swings, falling to 7 during the 1970s, climbing to 46 at their peak in 1999 (except for a price-earnings spike in 2009 as earnings fell from write-offs and recession), then falling again to 13 at the end of 2008.
+Exhibit 8 shows S&P 500 price-earnings multiples over the last 72 years.
+Over that period, they average 17.8 but have been subject to significant swings, falling to 7 during the 1970s, climbing to 46 at their peak in 1999 (except for a price-earnings spike in 2009 as earnings fell from write-offs and recession), then falling again to 13 at the end of 2008.